-In 2013, Ella Kissi-Debrah was just 9 years old when she suddenly passed away having suffered an acute asthma attack.
+In 2013, Ella Adoo-Kissi-Debrah was just 9 years old when she suddenly passed away having suffered an acute asthma attack.
 More than seven years on, a landmark inquest was launched to understand if "illegal levels" of air pollution was the cause of her death.
 On Dec.
-16, a South London coroner made legal history when he confirmed air pollution was a factor in the schoolgirl’s passing.
+16, 2020, a South London coroner made legal history when he confirmed air pollution was a factor in the schoolgirl’s passing and, in April 2021, he called on the government for a chance to air pollution laws.
 Ella's case, which highlights the dangers of toxic air, is considered the first of its kind in the world.

 What Did The Coroner Say?